open-mmlab/OpenPCDet/README.md

 It is worth noting that all the methods are implemented by ourselves, and some are modified to attain better performance.
 Thus our implementations may be quite different from the original versions.

-Performances on the validation split (semi-trained on the 100k raw_small subset):
+Reproduced results on the validation split (semi-supervised learning on the 100k raw_small subset):

 | Method            | Vehicle | Pedestrian | Cyclist | mAP   |
 | :-----------------: | :-------: | :----------: | :-------: | :-----: |